Yoonlimin/WorkHive/README.md

 ### Main Features
 - **Job Posting & Management**: Employers can post and manage job listings, including job details and requirements.
-- **Freelancer Applications**: Freelancers can view job postings, submit applications, and track their application status.
+- **Freelancer Applications**: Freelancers can view job postings, submit applications.
 - **Profile Management**: Both employers and freelancers can manage their profiles, allowing for easy updates of skills, experience, and contact information.

 ## Table of Contents